 More from our Contributors

-Costs of War Project research supports an interdisciplinary approach to teaching on the post-9/11 wars.
-This community is open to instructors, students, and researchers from all fields and the resources can be utilized for college, high school, and middle school educators.
-Do you have a resource...
+Costs of War Project research supports an interdisciplinary approach to teaching on the post-9/11 wars and these resources can be utilized for college, high school, and middle school educators....

 March 19-20, 2023 marks 20 years since United States forces invaded Iraq to oust dictator Saddam Hussein, under the false claim that his regime was manufacturing weapons of mass destruction.
 The ensuing war, in which U.S. ground presence peaked in 2007 with over 170,000 soldiers, caused massive...